 “A mobile is a very modest thing.”

 After holding a few odd jobs, Calder began studying at the Art Students League (New York) in 1923.
-The following year, he took a position as a freelance artist for the National Police Gazette, which sent him to the sketch at the Ringling Brothers, Barnum & Bailey Circus for two weeks in 1925; this experience forged Calder’s strong insterest in circus and aniamal themes, and eventually led to the creation of “Le Cirque Calder.”
-Designing his own show, Calcer assembled a group of circus figures, fashioned with wire and leather amongst other material, and added Victrola music and himself as the ringmaster.
-Calder performed his circus in both Paris and New York, where it received high acclaim.
-While performing, Calder also attended the Académie de la Grande Chaumiére (Paris) in 1926, and held an exhibition of his paintings at the Artists Gallery (New York) that same year.
-In 1928, he enjoyed his first solo exhibition of these wire animals, which was held at the Weyhe Gallery (New York).
-Calder enjoyed working in wire, because he felt it allowed him to use “three-dimensional lines” in order to create “drawings in space.”
+The following year, he took a position as a freelance artist for the National Police Gazette, which at one point sent him to sketch at the Ringling Brothers and Barnum & Bailey Circus for two weeks in 1925.
+This became a formative experience for Calder that fostered his strong interest in circus and animal themes and eventually led to the creation of his own show, “Le Cirque Calder.”
+Calder assigned himself the role of the ringmaster and fashioned a group of circus figures out of wire and leather (among other materials) who performed to the tune of Victrola music.
+Calder toured his circus in both Paris and New York, where it received high acclaim from audiences.
+While performing, Calder also attended the Académie de la Grande Chaumière (Paris) in 1926, and held an exhibition of his paintings at the Artist’s Gallery (New York) that same year.
+In 1928, his wire figurines were on display for the first time in a solo exhibition at Weyhe Gallery (New York).
+Calder expressed his enjoyment of working with wire, describing the practice as using “three-dimensional lines” to create “drawings in space.”

-Calder socialized with a prominent array of artists and intellectuals while living in Paris during the latter half of the 1920’s.
-This array included Joan Miró, with whom Calder shared a life-long friendship.
-In 1930, Calder visited the studio of Piet Mondrian, and was highly influenced by the strong primary colors and geometric patterns he saw in Mondrian’s workl this resulted in a greater abstraction in Calder’s own sculptures.
-The following year, Calder began introducing moving parts in his work, thereby dividing it into two groups: “stabiles” (a term coined by Miró) were stationary or motionless formations, while “mobiles” (a term coined by Marcel Duchamp) were sculptures that incorporated movement.
-Calder was especially interested in mobiles, as they allowed him to forge a connection between a sculpture and its surrounding enviornment (the air, light, etc.) The sculpture would interact with its enviornment, resulting in effects such as motion or shadow.
+Calder socialized with a prominent array of artists and intellectuals while living in Paris during the latter half of the 1920s.
+One of these individuals was Joan Miró, a prolific artist with whom Calder shared a lifelong friendship.
+In 1930, Calder visited the studio of Piet Mondrian, and was highly influenced by the strong primary colors and geometric patterns he saw in the artist’s work.
+As a result, Calder’s own sculptures began to take on similar abstract qualities.
+The following year, Calder introduced moving parts in his work, thereby dividing it into two groups: “stabiles” (a term coined by Miró), which were stationary or motionless forms; and “mobiles” (a term coined by artist Marcel Duchamp), sculptures that incorporated movement.
+Calder was especially interested in mobiles, as they allowed him to forge a more palpable and active relationship between a sculpture and what surrounded it.
+When triggered, the sculpture in motion would interact with its environment, generating alterations in light, shadow, perspective, and more.